kubo-azu/Click-qPCR/README.md

 ## How to Use

 1.  **Upload Data:**
-    -  On the **"Analysis (t-test)"** tab, click "Upload CSV File" or "Use Example Data".
+    -  On the **"ΔCq Analysis** tab, click "Upload CSV File" or "Use Example Data".
 A preview will appear.

 2.  **Perform ΔCq Analysis:**
     -   Check "Enable multiple reference genes" to select more than one.